 In this book, psychiatrist and psychoanalyst Dr. Norman Doidge provides a comprehensive review of neuroplasticity, including the science behind it and the wide-ranging implications for health, learning, and society.
-In our summary of The Brain that Changes Itself, we’ll briefly outline what’s neuroplasticity and its key applications and implications.
-For more details, examples and practical tips, do get our complete book summary bundle (in text, infographic and audio formats).
+In this free version of The Brain that Changes Itself summary, we’ll briefly outline what’s neuroplasticity and its key applications and implications.

 For a long time, it was believed that the human brain operated like a machine with a fixed structure.
 However, there’s now compelling scientific evidence that our brain can change itself, a phenomenon called “neuroplasticity”.

 The book is a collection of stories from scientists, doctors, and patients who’ve experienced the astonishing results of neuroplasticity.
 By incorporating scientific facts into narratives, Dr. Norman Doidge makes it easy to understand how the brain works, when/how plasticity occurs, and how neuroplasticity can be used to cure diseases, prevent aging, and enhance learning.

 The book is organized into 11 chapters and 2 appendices, each focusing on stories/research around a specific expert or theme.
 In our complete version of The Brain that Changes Itself summary, we’ve distilled the early discoveries on brain plasticity, recent scientific findings and their range of applications into a 17-page summary (with options for text, infographic and audio formats in pdf and mp3).

 In this free summary article, we’ll give some snippets of the stories and insights.